-We have audited the accompanying financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of the Meigs County, Ohio (the County), as of and for the year ended December 31, 2006, which collectively comprise the County's basic financial statements and have issued our report thereon dated July 16, 2007, which we noted the County implemented Governmental Accounting Standards Board (GASB) Statement No. 46, Net Assets Restricted by Enabling Legislation.
+We have audited the financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of Meigs County, Ohio (the County), as of and for the year ended December 31, 2007, which collectively comprise the County's basic financial statements and have issued our report thereon dated May 16, 2008.
 We did not audit the financial statements of Meigs Industries, Inc., which were audited by other auditors whose reports thereon have been furnished to us, and our opinion insofar as it relates to the amounts included for Meigs Industries, Inc., is solely based on the reports of the other auditors.
 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States of America.